 Another way of formulating this principle is to assert

-Axiom: s-dependence is transitive.
-[114-001]
+a(s-dependence)[Axiom: s-dependence is transitive.
+[114-001]]

 Here a and b are both (one-sidedly) dependent on c and (reciprocally) dependent on each other.
 Thus for BFO there are, for example, no qualities of roles; and similarly there are no roles of qualities; however, there are qualities – such as the quality of pressure and temperature of a body of gas in a certain container – which are both dependent on each other and on their common bearer.